Define a treatment for your vulnerabilities

 A pop-up window will appear asking you to provide a description of the solution you applied to this vulnerability.

-Click Proceed, and the description saying Reattack: Requested will appear in front of the previously selected location.
+Click Confirm, and the description saying Reattack: Requested will appear in front of the previously selected location.

 For the purpose of traceability, you can go to the Consulting section, where all the history of reattack requests, along with their respective justifications, persons in charge and submission dates are recorded.

 A hacker will be responsible for verifying the effectiveness of the remediation, with a response deadline of 16 business hours.
 In case the evaluation results show that the vulnerability is still open, this means that the hacker found a way to exploit it.
 Evidence of this will be provided by the hacker.
 You can access this evidence by going to the Evidence tab.

 To know the status of the reattack, you simply need to go to the Locations tab and see what is next to Reattack.
 The gray circle with the description Requested will appear at the beginning when the reattack is about to be carried out or is in progress.
 The red circle and the description Verified will appear if the vulnerability remains open in the corresponding location after the reattack.
 Conversely, the green circle and the description Verified will appear if the vulnerability is closed in the corresponding location after the reattack.